 I am really excited to share this delicious cheesy apple breakfast bread with you today!
-Not only is it quick to prepare, but, while it is baking, you will have time to serve up juice, yogurt and coffee!
+Not only is it quick to prepare, but, while it is baking, you will have time to serve up juice, yogurt and coffee, or a delicious smoothie!
 Or, if you want to have an even quicker breakfast on the table, you can bake it as moreish muffins.
 Who doesn’t enjoy a tiny cake just for them!

 It is filled with lots of good things, so this is a recipe that you can feel good about feeding to your family.
 With the use of whole wheat flour, wheat bran and oats, it really packs a nutritional punch.
 It’s also not overly sweet, containing only ½ cup of brown sugar for the whole loaf.
 The hearty batter is further enriched with cooked chunks of apple, flavored with cinnamon, and rich chunks of gooey cheese.